OliverHxh/SkeletonGCL/README.md

 - We provide the dependency file of our experimental environment, you can install all dependencies by creating a new anaconda virtual environment and running `pip install -r requirements.txt `
 - Run `pip install -e torchlight`

+# Implementation
+The graph contrastive learning is implemented in this [file](https://github.com/OliverHxh/SkeletonGCL/blob/main/model/loss.py).

 # Data Preparation

 ### Download datasets.